HOW TO WOO A WOMAN

 1. Meditate

-If you think meditation means twisting your body into an uncomfortable position and uttering ‘oohs’ and ‘omms’ for an hour, guess again.
+If you think meditation means twisting your body into an uncomfortable position and uttering ‘oohs’ and ‘comms’ for an hour, guess again.
 Dr Herbert Benson, author of The Relaxation Response, says any repetitive action can be a source of meditation.
 Benson, who is also director emeritus of the Benson-Henry Institute for Mind Body Medicine in the US, says meditation includes walking, swimming, painting, knitting - any activity that helps keep your attention calmly in the present moment.

 If you catch yourself thinking about your job, your relationship or your list of things to do, experts say to simply let the thought escape, and bring your mind back to the repetition of the activity.
 Try it for just five to 10 minutes a day and watch stress levels drop.